 The majority of the hike is in dense trees with lots of shade, however, the basin with the lake has very few trees.

-This entire hike runs through national forest and there's potential camping spots off of spur trails.
-There's also some well worn sites near the lake, connections to open up multi-day trip possibilities, as well as developed campgrounds near Hyalite reservior: Chisholm Campground or Hood Creek Campground.
+This entire hike runs through national forest and there's potential camping spots off spur trails.
+There's also some well-worn sites near the lake, connections to open up multi-day trip possibilities, as well as developed campgrounds near Hyalite reservoir: Chisholm Campground or Hood Creek Campground.

 Grotto Falls